tytydraco/yessleep/out/Um_I_found_the_moth_Man_in_a_grocery_store.md

 "Yep"

 So the police just tell me I gonna be free until the moment they call me for interview.
-When they left.
-I fall into mental breakdown, not be cause I found Daniel died body, but moth man give the box to me before I encounter the man in grocery store.
+When they left, I collapse on the couch, not be cause I found Daniel died body, but moth man give the box to me before I encounter that Daniel in grocery store.
 So...
 Who the dude I met? ...